Skip to Main Content Skip to Main Site Navigation Skip to Footer

 Is community college a good option for undecided students?

 Absolutely.
-In fact, community college is one of the best places to start if your student isn’t sure what career path or major they want to pursue yet.
+In fact, a community college like CSI is one of the best places to start if your student isn’t sure what career path or major they want to pursue yet.

 Our General & Liberal Studies department offers programs that let them explore many subjects—arts, humanities, science, communication, wellness, and more—while they decide.
 These courses count toward graduation and also meet Idaho’s general education (GEM) requirements.